-I used to play squash with Percy Grainger at Columbia University, his alma mater, my good friend from long ago, who died as the result of a terrible bicycle accident on a Manhattan street.
+I used to play squash at Columbia University with my playwright friend Percy Grainger, my friend from long ago, who died as the result of a terrible bicycle accident on a Manhattan street.

-Those who have spoken there include Martin Luther King Jr. (the Riverside Church speech), Nelson Mandela, Fidel Castro, Bill Clinton, Jesse Jackson, Cesar Chavez, and scores of others.
+Nearby, towards the Hudson River is Riverside Church: beautiful, regal, voluminous, beautifully situated.
+Those who have spoken there include Martin Luther King Jr. (the famous ‘Riverside Church’ speech), Nelson Mandela, Fidel Castro, Bill Clinton, Jesse Jackson, Cesar Chavez, and scores of others.

 There is a café in the basement that is worthy of a pick-me-up before you leave.